eulerkochy/advanced-os/index.md

 ### Paging and Paging Policy in Hydra

 Paging is strongly architecture dependent, and PDP-11 could only generate 16-bit addresses, and it's a rather small address space.
 Hydra was incapable of supporting **demand paging**.
 Each page was of **8KB** size.
-The hierarchy of paging for a LNS was a RPS (relocation pageset or currently executing page set or hot pages), CPS (current page set or in-memory pageset or warm pages) and LNS (total pageset, including cold pages, which needed to fetched from storage).
+The hierarchy of paging for a LNS was a RPS (relocation pageset or currently executing page set or hot pages), CPS (current page set or in-memory pageset or warm pages) and LNS (total pageset, including cold pages, which needed to be fetched from storage).
 Kernel operations like `CPSLOAD(cpsslot, page)`and `RPSLOAD(rpsslot, cpsslot)` loaded pages from a hierarchy to its subset, thus referencing current pages.

 The paging policy supported by Hydra was: